sihwapark/we1s-geod/README.md

 # WE1S GeoD
-This repostiroy is the original repository for WE1S GeoD, designed and developed by Dan Baciu, Sihwa Park and Xindi Kang.
+This repository is the original repository for WE1S GeoD designed and developed by Dan Baciu, Sihwa Park and Xindi Kang.
 Please refer to the related article, [Cultural life: Theory and empirical testing (Dan C.Baciu, 2020)](https://doi.org/10.1016/j.biosystems.2020.104208), for detail.

 ## How to Use